zincware/ZnTrack/README.md

 code.

 ## Example
+ZnTrack is based on [DVC](https://dvc.org).
 With ZnTrack a DVC Node on the computational graph can be written as a Python class.
-DVC Options, such as parameters, input dependencies and output files are class attributes.
+DVC Options, such as parameters, input dependencies and output files are defined as class attributes.

+The following example shows a Node to compute a Random number between 0 and a user defined maximum.

 ````python
 from zntrack import Node, zn